-This handy pocket-sized guidebook contains detailed route descriptions of 50 walks, climbs and scrambles in the Moroccan High Atlas.
+This guidebook describes 50 walks, climbs and scrambles in the Moroccan High Atlas.
 The routes were written with winter conditions in mind and are suitable for experienced winter mountaineers and walkers.
 The routes cover 30 peaks and are all above 3000m with the highest being Jbel Toubkai at 4167m.

 Prices include FREE UK First Class postage.
 We also ship internationally, please see our see our Price Guide for full details.

 Windows and Mac OS X - you'll need to install the free Adobe Digital Editions software. eBooks can be printed, but only from the first computer that you download your eBook onto (Full list of supported devices).

 Apple iPad - using the Cicerone Guides iPad App, available free from the App Store.

 Cicerone guidebooks are now available as ePUBs.
 You'll need to install a free ePUB reader that supports Adobe DRM.

 You can download this book direct from the Amazon Kindle store for use on their Kindle device.
 Amazon also have free Apps available for iPhone, PC, Mac, iPad and Android.